Have your say on government e-petitions

 The BBC is a vital British asset and makes a huge contribution to lives up and down the country.
 It supports our democracy, brings our communities together, and helps to shape and define our nation through telling stories about the lives of people in all parts of the UK.

-While the Government strongly believes in public funding for the BBC given the public good it serves, we are aware of the financial difficulties faced by some households, and are committed to supporting them to spread the cost of the TV licence.
+While the Government strongly believes in public funding for the BBC given the public good it serves, we are aware of the financial difficulties faced by some households.
 For this reason, the Government has announced a significant extension to the Simple Payment Plan (SPP).
 This will allow unlicensed households experiencing financial difficulty to split up the annual payment into more manageable fortnightly and monthly instalments.
 The BBC’s analysis suggests that the expansion could double the number of households using the SPP to around 500,000 by the end of 2027.

 Department for Culture, Media and Sport